apache/incubator-wayang/presto-setup/README.md

 `GlobalReduce`, `ReduceBy`, `Sort`, and `TableSink`, and confirms that the expected SQL reached Presto through `system.runtime.queries`.

+The standalone join test now runs as a full Wayang plan:
+`PrestoTableSource + PrestoTableSource -> JoinOperator -> MapOperator -> sink`.
+The normalization map accepts both logical `Tuple2<Record, Record>` output and pushed-down JDBC flat `Record` output.
 The suite also includes five `JavaPlanBuilder.readTable` combination plans.
 Together, they cover every supported Presto operator through the public API.
-The JavaPlanBuilder join uses `asRecords()` because a pushed-down JDBC join returns a flat `Record` instead of the logical `Tuple2<Record, Record>`.

 The suite is self-contained.
 It creates `memory.wayang_it`, generates 120,000 rows so the optimizer selects SQL pushdown, runs the tests, and drops its tables